sciwrite-lint: Verification Infrastructure for the Age of Science Vibe-Writing: Related Work

 \paragraph{Claim verification and domain-specific checking.} SciFact \citep{wadden2020scifact}: 1,409 expert-annotated claims.
 MiniCheck \citep{tang2024minicheck}: GPT-4-level accuracy at 400$\times$ lower cost. statcheck \citep{nuijten2016statcheck} found inconsistent $p$-values in approximately half of 250,000+ psychology papers, a precedent that SciLint Score extends from statistical reporting to the full evidence chain.

-\paragraph{Linting.} Stephen Johnson created lint at Bell Labs in 1978 \citep{johnson1978lint}.
+\paragraph{Linting.} Lint was introduced at Bell Labs in 1978 as a static checker for C source \citep{johnson1978lint}.
 Modern linters (ESLint, Ruff) are integral to software development. scicode-lint \citep{samsonau2025scicodelint} applies the paradigm to ML methodology bugs. sciwrite-lint extends it from single-file checking to automatic bibliography verification with accountability scoring.